 "That's only two towns over."
 He retorted

-"Anyway, once I woke up, I went back home, and explaind things to my father.
+"Anyway, once the Call loosened its hold on me, I went back home, and explained things to my father.
 After that, I came back to Sacor City; the rest you know.
 Why are you asking me about being a Rider, brother."